jenisha010/Android-GuideBlocks/app/src/main/java/com/contextu/al/circlevideo/README.md

 import com.contextu.al.core.CtxEventObserver
 ```

-for the GuideBlock you wish to use, then add
+for the GuideBlock you wish to use, then add following code for kotlin:

 ```
         val circleVideoGuideBlocks = "CircleVideo"